mhemeryck/mhemeryck.github.io/_posts/2021-05-23-home_automation_wiring.md

 readtime: true
 tags:
   - home automation
+  - wiring
   - tech
 ---

-The [architecture post] laid out the rationale and principles behind a wired home automation setup.
-It also focussed on the different _layers_ to consider in such a setup.
+This post is a part of a larger series of posts on my home automation setup.
+See the [home automation overview post], to learn about the rationale and a description of the other posts!

 In this post, I will take a deeper dive into the bottom layer, the **wiring**.
 Different kinds of inputs and outputs can be discussed, but for the sake of simplicity, I shall focus on a push button operating a lamp.